 Music The Guild Scholarships: Awards of Distinction

-Applications for the annual Guild Scholarship competition are currently open for Spring 2019.
+Applications for the annual Guild Scholarship competition are currently CLOSED for Spring 2019.
 Applicants must complete their music scholarship application including a pre-screening audition (live or via recording) and be academically admitted to Westmont for the fall of 2019.
 Applications and auditions are reviewed in the order received and the competitions are open until filled.
 It is highly recommended that applicants complete both their academic and music scholarship applications by December 1 for optimal consideration.
 There is no special application for the Music Guild Scholarship program.
 The regular online Westmont music scholarship application should simply include the request to be considered.

 What is the Guild Scholarship?

 The Guild Scholarship is a highly prestigious music scholarship for exceptional young musicians in the amount of up to $10,000 per year for music studies at Westmont.
 The competition is funded by The Guild for Music at Westmont and judged by our faculty members Grey Brothers, professor of music, Steve Butler, professor of music, Steve Hodson, professor of music, Han Soo Kim, assistant professor of music, Michael Shasberger, music department chair and Adams professor of music and worship and others.
 For information about becoming a Guild member, please contact the Westmont Music Department at (805) 565-6040.

 (From Left to right: Sarah Chan, Viola; Hannah Duff, Piano; Michael Kong, Violin; Hana Kodaka, Violin; Isaac Siebelink, Viola; Anna Terveen, Oboe; Bryan Kaleta, Violin)